 £2,930.00 ex VAT | £3,516.00 Inc VAT

-Digital measuring head for UVE radiation, for measurements in dry surroundings.
+Digital measuring head for UVE radiation, for outdoor use.
 Sensor with permanently attached cable, 1,5 m, with ALMEMO® D7-connector

 Monitoring of UVE-radiation hazardous for human skin.